In Vietnam, teachers and parents still believe kids need to be beaten to behave

 Adding: “There are several techniques you can use to discipline your children, such as kneeling, caning the palm, and spanking.
 It depends on the severity of the child’s problem – even though we know that we shouldn’t use these methods.”

 Without meaning to pass judgment, it’s not untrue to say that no matter where people are from, the arguments they use to justify things they wish they didn’t do is startlingly familiar.
 It’s always something like “but I didn’t hit her that hard.”
 What disturbs me is that I’ve seen violence against children here, and what I saw was not altogether mild.
 Late one night on a bus, a beleaguered mother and her two infant children, a boy and a girl, were fellow passengers.
 When the daughter refused to sit still after being asked several times, the hand came down.
 Repeatedly.
 With a force that would have given dark, black bruises even to me, let alone a little girl not yet five, all distorted in screams, inciting her mother, face torn in a fury, to hit harder.
+Is it really helpful in a situation like that, or when a child can’t solve homework problems, or want to play instead of doing chores?
+Doubtful.

 Forgive me, but I have no way of reporting how common that is.
 No one will talk about that.